flotiq/scully-blog-starter/README.md

     It will add 1 image and 2 blog posts to your Flotiq account.

     _Note: You need to put your Read and write API key as the `flotiqApiKey` for import to work.
-You don't need Blog Post content type in your account.
+You don't need the `Blog Post` content type in your account.
 If you already have posts with ids `blogpost-1` and `blogpost-2` they will be overwritten._

     Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.